 – Harvard Business Review

-What is furniture product visualization?
+What is 3D furniture product visualization?

-How product visualization has revolutionized furniture retail
+How 3D product visualization has revolutionized furniture retail

-- Elevating customer engagement: Product visualization transforms the online shopping experience from a simple screen interaction to a dynamic, engaging journey.
+- Elevating customer engagement: Immersive product visualization transforms the online shopping experience from a simple screen interaction to a dynamic, engaging journey.
 Customers can explore products in lifelike detail in 3D and AR, while the technology also enables real-time product configuration, empowering buyers to personalize items to their preferences.
 The result is a more-involved and longer-lasting engagement with potential purchases.
 This interactive element not only makes shopping enjoyable but also memorable, encouraging customers to revisit their favorite online stores.

-- Fostering customer confidence and reducing returns: One of the most significant impacts of product visualization is its ability to let customers 'try before they buy.'
+- Fostering customer confidence and reducing returns: One of the most significant impacts of 3D and AR product visualization is its ability to let customers 'try before they buy.'
 By enabling them to visualize furniture products in their own spaces, customers gain a clearer understanding of what they're purchasing, leading to more confident decisions and higher satisfaction.
 Surveys show that 80% of buyers feel more confident in purchases when able to trial products in 3D and AR first.
 This clarity not only enhances the customer experience but also leads to a further benefit for businesses: a reduction in product returns.
 With better-informed purchasing decisions, the costly issue of handling returns diminishes.

 “The results so far have been outstanding, and we are successfully growing online sales.”